scharrier/li3_pagination/README.md

 }
 ```

-And finally, just give your paginable records set to the Pagination helper :
+And finally, just give your paginable records set to the Pagination helper in your view :
 ```php
 $this->pagination->paginate($records) ;
 ```